-Online consultant marketplaces like MBO Connect® allow you to develop private talent pools to easily find, engage, and re-engage top independent talent.
+Online marketplaces, for example, allow you to develop private talent pools to easily find, engage, and re-engage top independent talent.
 These programs help to reduce costs associated with time to fill, recruitment, and training.

 Creating an engagement program that is independent contractor focused will help to keep your independents happy and ensure loyalty and commitment.
 Independents are empowered by doing the work they love, and when you make it easy for them to safely and compliantly provide their expertise, both parties win.

 Providing your independent professionals with a variety of engagement options designed to meet their different needs can make your program highly attractive.
-At MBO, our four different engagement options help to meet individual contractor needs and create a more positive experience by placing independents in a program that is best suited to them.
+At MBO, our variety of engagement options help to meet individual contractor needs and create a more positive experience by placing independents in a program that is best suited to them.

 When it comes to creating a program for your company, keep it simple.
 Independent contractor engagement providers should be able to set up a complete program relatively quickly without extensive change management.
 Be wary of working with companies that attempt to over-complicate the implementation process.